Samer-Alnajjar/reading-notes/README.md

 **Reading notes**

-Here you will find what I learn in a daily basis ;)
+This is what I learn in a daily basis ;)

 **Sunday-13/12/2020**

   -This text will be bold